 Document everything including the time, date, location, officer name, badge number, department, chronology of events and reason you believe that you were racially profiled.
 For more information CLICK HERE.

 All freedom loving Americans, especially people of color must continue the fight for racial justice.
 Equal protection under the law is only a myth.

 Injustice in AmericaPolice officers are entrusted to enforce the law, not violate it.
 Enforcing the law based on the color of a persons skin is a travesty of justice and a violation of the Constitution of The United States.
 However, racial profiling in law enforcement has long been permitted, if not expressly authorized, by the Supreme Court.

 The majority of law enforcement officers are ethical and professional.
-However, there are those officers that abuse their power to target individuals of certain ethnic groups for unequal application of the law.
+However, there are those officers that abuse their power to target individuals of certain ethnic groups for unequal enforcement of the law.

-This site is dedicated to educating the people about “Racial Profiling” in America.
+This site is dedicated to educating the public and documenting cases of "Racial Profiling" in America.
 This has gone on for too long.
 It will not end until the Fourth Amendment is restored, Equal Protection means just that, and these officers are held to account and prosecuted to the fullest extent of the law.